 If this is the scenario you’re facing, you don’t need to worry anymore.
-I tried out the free plans of 2 popular project management software — Trello and Asana — so you don’t have to.
+I tried out the free plans of 2 popular project management software solutions — Trello and Asana — so you don’t have to.

 So, let’s get started!